tesujimath/real_parent/README.md

 # real_parent

-Provides path extension methods which are safe in the presence of symlinks, in particular `real_parent`.
+Provides a path extension method `real_parent` which is safe in the presence of symlinks.

-Noting that `Path::parent` gives incorrect results in the presence of symlinks, there has been a general adoption of `Path::canonicalize` to mitigate this.
+Noting that `Path::parent` gives incorrect results in the presence of symlinks, `Path::canonicalize` has been used extensively to mitigate this.
 This comes, however, with some ergonomic drawbacks (see below).

-The intention is to replace eager and early calls to `Path::canonicalize` with late calls to `PathExt::real_parent`.
+The goal of this crate is to replace eager and early calls to `Path::canonicalize` with late calls to `PathExt::real_parent`.

-In this way, the user's preferred and natural view of their filesystem is preserved, and paths are resolved correctly on a just-in-time basis before requiring to actually touch the filesystem.
+In this way, the user's preferred and natural view of their filesystem is preserved, and parent paths are resolved correctly on a just-in-time basis.

 ## Rationale